nielsdaw/dawartz/README.md

 # dawartz

+Personal website, made with angular using the yeoman angular generator

+## Yeoman generator
-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+The project is made with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

 ## Build & development